RopeMC/RopeMC/README.md

 ## To-Do
 - [ ] Installer
-- [ ] License
+- [x] License
 - [x] Insert all members
 - [ ] Troubleshooting

 ## Server

-The server is coming soon, and [the repo](https://github.com/RopeMC/RopeMC-ServerPlugin) is already available!
+The server is coming soon™

 ## Credits
 ### Used libraries <br/>